All Episodes

 Here's the dirty little secret.

-This this is what's sad about this.
+This is what's sad about this.

-Cuba just happens to be located in a place where the soil pH, the amount of sunlight, the humidity, average temperature, rainfall, produce some of the finest stuff that grows in soil ever, from sugar to coffee to sugar cane to tobacco.
+Cuba just happens to be located in a place where the soil pH, the amount of sunlight, the humidity, average temperature, rainfall produce some of the finest stuff that grows in soil ever.

-Cuba, up until the uh the Fuente family figured it out in the Dominican, Cuba was the only place in the world where all three tobacco leaves for a cigar could be grown in one country.
+Cuba, up until the Fuente family figured it out in the Dominican, Cuba was the only place in the world where all three tobacco leaves for a cigar could be grown in one country, the binder, the filler, and the wrapper.

 Nowhere else in the world was that possible.

-And the Fuentes worked as hard as they could for years.
+And the fuentes worked as hard as they could for years.

 No, the Cubans can't even grow sugar.

-I mean, it's it's it's bad.
+I mean, it's bad.

-And it wasn't because the communists did anything right, it was just that's where the stuff was the best.
+It was just that's where the stuff was the best.

-What has been shown is communism, even communism will destroy the absolute best.
+What has been shown is communism, even communism, will destroy the absolute best.

 It's like for the longest time, Bordeaux.

-Napa, California, Oregon watched them great strides.
+Napa, California, Oregon, Washington, great strides.

-They've even there used to be make some enemies when I say this, but if you you if you could get your get hold of a Cuban cigar, even up to 1985, even up to 1990, but certainly get one from the 50s, 60s that had been kept.
+They've even, there used to be, I'm going to make some enemies when I say this, but if you could get hold of a Cuban cigar, even up to 1985, even up to 1990, but certainly get one from the 50s, 60s that have been kept, there's no finer tasting cigar in the world.

 And it has.

-It caused a a a f uh uh a demand on cigars, the manufacturers popped up all over the world, started creating them and marketing them.
+The manufacturers popped up all over the world, started creating them and marketing them.

 And so the Cubans, their secret was they didn't overproduce.